What is underarm odor?

 What can be done to combat cases of bad underarm odor?

-Bacteria naturally grow and develop in the underarm cavity mainly due to the moisture and heat in this area of the body.
-To combat underarm odor, the bacteria that reacts with apocrine secretions to form pungent, volatile compounds must be targeted.
-Carefully selected products with active ingredients, such as aluminum chloride, are the best option for simultaneously reducing sweating and controlling bacterial growth.
+Bacteria grow and develop in the axillary cavity mainly due to the moisture and heat in this area of the body.
+To decrease sweating, one must act against the bacteria with selected active ingredients.
+The most-effective substance is currently aluminum chloride, capable of simultaneously decreasing sweat and controlling bacterial growth.

 To eliminate underarm odor:

-• Wash the area with Eudermic Washing Base, a gentle solution that does not irritate the delicate skin of the underarm
+• Wash the area with Eudermic Cleansing Base, a gentle solution that does not irritate the delicate skin of the underarm

 • Dry meticulously so as not to leave any moisture residue on the skin.